 You generally have 60 days from the date you receive the distribution from the plan to redeposit it as a rollover.
-As long as you redeposit the money into the same retirement account or another qualified retirement account within the grace period, you won't owe the taxes or penalties.
-However, if you don't roll over the money in time and don't get receive a special waiver from the IRS, you'll owe income taxes on the distribution and, unless you're 59 1/2 years old, an additional 10 percent tax penalty.
+As long as you redeposit the money into the same retirement account or another qualified retirement account within this grace period, you won't owe any taxes or penalties.
+If you don't roll over the money in time and don't get receive a special waiver from the IRS, however, you'll owe income taxes on the distribution.
+Unless you're at least 59 1/2 years old, you'll also owe an additional 10 percent tax penalty.

-If you don't qualify for an automatic waiver, you can apply for a hardship waiver.
-The IRS considers whether the financial institution made errors, whether you didn't complete the rollover within the 60-day grace period because of death, disability, being in prison or overseas or an error by the post office, whether you used the money, such as cashing the check, and how much time has passed.
+If you don't qualify for an automatic waiver, you might be able to apply for a hardship waiver.
+The IRS considers whether the financial institution made errors, whether you didn't complete the rollover within the 60-day grace period because of death, disability, being in prison or overseas or an error by the post office, whether you used the money such as by cashing the check, and how much time has passed.
 For example, if you didn't complete the rollover in time because you had a heart attack two days after you took the distribution and were incapacitated for three months, you'd probably qualify.
 However, if you just forgot to redeposit, you won't get a waiver.

-Once Per Year
+Only One Rollover Per Year

 You're limited to using the 60-day grace period to roll over one distribution per account during a 12-month period.
 For example, if you replaced a distribution from your traditional IRA in May and then took another distribution from that same account in October, you wouldn't be able to roll over that distribution back into the IRA.
 However, if you took the distribution from your 401(k) plan and you hadn't rolled over a distribution from that account in the past 12 months, you could redeposit that distribution into your 401(k) plan.

-Even though you won't owe any taxes if you complete the rollover within the 60-day grace period, you still have to report it on your income taxes.
+Even though you won't owe any taxes if you complete the rollover within the 60-day grace period, you still have to report it on your income tax return.
 Using either Form 1040 or Form 1040A, report the amount of the distribution as a nontaxable IRA distribution or nontaxable pension distribution.
 Then, assuming you returned the entire amount within 60 days, report $0 for the taxable IRA distribution or pension distribution and write "rollover" next to it to let the IRS know what you did.
 Finally, if your financial institution withheld any money, include that amount as part of your taxes withheld for the year.

 - tax forms image by Chad McDermott from Fotolia.com